-If you are one of those PC users who love customizing Windows operating system and keep an eye of software that let you customize Windows operating system, then you likely know that the popular Start Button Changer software is not updated for Windows 10 yet.
+If you are one of those PC users who love customizing Windows operating system and keep an eye on software that let you customize Windows operating system, then you likely know that the popular Start Button Changer software is not updated for Windows 10 yet.

 The Start Button Changer software is the ultimate solution to change the Start button quickly and easily.
-Since it doesn’t support Windows 10 yet, those of you who would like to change the default icon of Windows 10 Start button, need to use other tools.
+Since it doesn’t support Windows 10 yet, those of you who would like to change the default icon of the Windows 10 Start button, need to use other tools.

 All popular third-party Start menu software programs support replacing the default Start button with custom ones.
-Although programs like StartIsBack++ and Start10 enable you change the Start button with ease, we are going use the popular Classic Shell software as it’s free.
+Although programs like StartIsBack++ and Start10 enable you to change the Start button with ease, we are going use the popular Classic Shell software as it’s free.

 Change the Windows 10 Start button using Classic Shell

 For those who are wondering, you can change the Start button without actually activating Classic Shell’s Start menu and other features.
 That is, the program will be used only to change the Start button, and you won’t see any other features such as the classic Start menu and Explorer.

 So, if you love the new Windows 10 Start menu, you can still use the Classic Shell to change the Start button without activating Classic Shell’s Start menu.

 Use Classic Shell to change Windows 10’s Start button

 Step 1: Visit this page of Classic Shell,